MarvinSt/raytracer/README.md

 # Todo

 Open tasks:

-- [ ] Create a more organized structure for the different scenes (perhaps serialize to/from JSON)
-- [ ] Continue with the implementations of Book 2
+- [x] Continue with the implementations of Book 2
     - [x] Implement bounding volume hierarchy tree to speed up large scene rendering
     - [x] Implement texture support for Lambert material:
         - [x] Rewrite all materials types as trait instead of enum